-Gua Sha treatment in Worthing with Acupuncturist Caroline Crowther
+Gua Sha treatment in Worthing

 Gua Sha: A bizarre but highly effective add-on treatment to acupuncture.
 By Caroline Crowther BSc (hons) MBAcC DipFH Gua Sha Treatment Gua Sha is an ancient East-Asian treatment where a blunt-edged instrument is used to repeatedly stroke oiled skin.
 Similar to cupping, a red/dark/purple rash tends to appear on the skin and is an expected side effect […]

-Acupuncture – How does it work explored in a short video
+Acupuncture – How does it work

-Acupuncture Treatment with Worthing Acupuncturist Caroline Crowther
+Acupuncture Treatment Worthing

 Can acupuncture help vertigo?